iStudy Japanese: 2 Best Free iPhone Apps for Learning Kanji

 It even beats out Mandarin Chinese, due to kanji mixing and matching with kana.

-But, hey — we’re modern kids armed with awesome iPhone apps.
+But, hey—we’re modern learners armed with awesome iPhone apps.

 We all know by now that good quality apps can make any aspect of life a lot easier, including learning how to read Japanese.

 What Makes the Japanese Writing System So Hard?